working-group-purescript-es/purescript-elmish/docs/composition.md

   bimap RightMsg state { right = _ } $ Counter.update state.right m
 ```

-This mode of composition is sure less tedious than in Elm, but still heavy compared to the partial view functions.
+This mode of composition is sure less tedious than in Elm, but still heavy
+compared to the partial view functions.
 Use with care.

 ## Dedicated event loop

-> **Under construction**
+Aggregating child component's state and message into those of the parent
+component is the standard composition procedure in The Elm Architecture, however